 Feedback and Recognition

 Many of the above initiatives can be implemented in a cost effective way (like having frequent feedback conversations and recognizing employee efforts).
-Bottom line: while turnover is costly, it is avoidable.
+While turnover is costly, it is avoidable.

 Did we miss something?
 What does your organization do to reduce turnover?